twashing/beatthemarket.backend/README.md

 * fn specs for all game and bookkeeping artifacts
   Use [Orchestra](https://github.com/jeaye/orchestra)

-* UI workbench for Integration test
 * Replace clj-time with juxt/tick (https://github.com/juxt/tick)

-* ?
-Stream two games (Separate Users) at the same time
-* Have a mechanism to simultaneously stream multiple subscriptions (beatthemarket.graphql/stream-stock-ticks)

 * Move code in `comment` blocks, to tests
 * Add git hooks to automate code checks